rwtodd/Go.Sed/README.md

 It is early in the development.
 There is a basic engine in place, which can run a few of the commands.
 The lexer is almost complete (missing the 'y' command).
-The parser is just now under development.
-It can only parse a few commands.
-That's what I'm working on now.
+The parser is pretty much working now.

 ## Next Steps

-Finish the parser/compiler from tokens to instructions for the execution engine.
+Add code to run the missing commands (notably I need to code the 's'ubstitution command).

-After that, I'll need to add code to run the missing commands.
+Also, right now it looks for a hard-coded 'program.sed', and doesn't yet support options like '-e' or '-n'.
+I'll need to add those soon.

 ## Go Get